top of page

 The Publick Pleasure evolved as a way to share American history through the lens of America's musical life and to present unique early American concert repertoire in friendly, creative, and approachable concert settings.
 The Publick Pleasure began with Founder and Artistic Director, Eve Miller's personal research into gigging and concert life in Revolutionary and Federal Era Philadelphia.
 Eve's discoveries about Philadelphia piqued her interest in early American concert life as a whole.

 The Publick Pleasure performs repertoire heard in early American concerts, salons and homes on period instruments.
 Programs are based on research utilizing contemporary sources such as programs, newspapers, magazines, journals, diaries, financial records, first hand accounts, music publications, and letters.
-Join The Publick Pleasure for our 2025 - 2026 Season where we'll explore the Life, Death & Music of Major John André, the FIRST British invasion of British Isle musicians who sculpted Philadelphia's music life in the late 18th and early 19th centuries, the musical entrepreneurial vigor & virtuosic prowess of French cellist, singer & guitarist Henri Capron, the musical tastes of the Founding Fathers, a Philadelphia French salon at the Hill-Physick House, and a special collaboration with Philadelphia's baroque orchestra Tempesta di Mare to mark the semiquincentennial of the United States.
+Join The Publick Pleasure for our 2026 - 2027 Season where we'll honor those lost at sea and the sailor cenotaphs of Old Swedes' Church, we'll enjoy the power of Scottish music in Early Philadelphia, we'll explore women performers, publishers and composers in the early US, we'll uncover the musical genius and unfortunate madness of Giovanni Gualdo, and discover some surprising cello repertoire sold to Philadelphians during the 1760's by the first treasurer of the United States.

 SKIP TO MUSICAL COLLABORATORS